AzureAD/azure-activedirectory-library-for-objc/README.md

 azure-activedirectory-library-for-ios
 =====================================

-Active Directory Authentication Library (ADAL)
+Active Directory Authentication Library (ADAL)</br>
-The library wraps OAuth2 protocols implementation, needed for a native iOS app to authenticate with the Azure Active Directory.
+The library wraps OAuth2 protocols implementation, needed for a native iOS app to authenticate with the Azure Active Directory. </br>

 Integrate library to your application:
 1. Clone the repository to your machine